tomygoi/trinhPortfolio/README.md

 ##Usage
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 The webpage can be accessed via [https://tomygoi.github.io/trinhPortfolio/].
 The navigation buttons at the center-top of the webpage will redirect to the corresponding sections of the page.
+Clicking on the Horiseon Webpage image (the largest image) will redirect to the first challenge project which was to refactor the webpage to be more accessible for all users.